 When we think about embedded systems and mobile devices, we immediately think of such industries and devices as communications and cell phones and smartphones, banking and ATMs, and medicine and pacemakers.
 We think of devices in our home for our entertainment, such as TVs and video game consoles and security systems.
 But would we ever think that the electric utilities industry would employ such technology?
-Welcome to the era of the
+Welcome to the era of the smart grid.

 At a high level, a smart grid provides electricity based on a two-way communication between the home and the utility.
 The utility part of the system can provide analysis and move electricity between locations in real time.
 An important feature of smart grid technology is advanced metering infrastructure (AMI), the devices through which communication happens.
 AMI can be employed, not only at the utility company but also in the home.
 It can provide customers with live, real-time information regarding their electricity consumption, and it may provide them with opportunities to reduce consumption and save money.